dknoma/kiyobot/README.md

 # Kiyobot
 > Java Discord Bot

 This is a Discord bot implemented using Java.
+This bot is a personal side project that is being updated over time.
+Things may be incomplete or design may not be 100% efficient, but they are being kept track of.

 # Bot Functionality
 * Receive and send messages to channels in the Discord server the bot is present at.